atlanticwave-sdx/sdx-docs/source/contributing.rst

 It would be a good idea to check your code using a linter such as `ruff`_ or `flake8`_.

+We distinguish between two types of code that need to be tested in different ways before PR.

+1. Function test: The developer is responsible to provide the basic test cases for every major class and function, such as those in the PCE and DataModel repos, with an example input either through providing a main function or unittest.

+2. Component test: integration/interaction with other components, like SDX-LC to OXP and SDX-LC to SDX-Controller, or the RabbitMQ Message Queue subsystem with SDX-LC and SDX-controller.

+   1. Unittest: Device the input and the expected output data models in JSON: (1) Mock topology in JSON; (2) mock request in JSON.

+   2. RestAPI test: Swagger mock test for both end points and data model validation

+   3. VM Testbed test: Deploy your own AW-SDX in the testbed and test the endpoints with the mock input data models

 5. Push the branch
 ------------------